AutoBE

 Specifies which user types are permitted to access this API.

-This is not a permission level or access control role.
+This is not a permission level or access control actor.
 Instead, it describes who the user is — their type within the service's domain model.
 It must correspond 1:1 with how the user is represented in the database.

 MUST use camelCase naming convention.